Best Paint For Stucco in 2023

 Low Luster / Flat

-By “universal paints,” I mean a paint that can be on many surfaces such as wood, vinyl, metal, stucco, etc. In other words, they are your standard or universal house paint.
+By “universal” paints, I mean paints that can be used on many surfaces, such as wood, vinyl, metal, stucco, etc. In other words, they are your standard or universal house paints.

 The Pros of using Universal Exterior Paints

-First, Universal paints coverage is 2 -3 times greater.
+First, universal paints’ coverage is 2 -3 times greater.
 Secondly, you can choose any sheen.
-Thirdly, most dry faster the Acrylic Masonry paints and Elastomeric making it easier to apply two coats in one day.
+Thirdly, most dry faster than the acrylic masonry paints and elastomeric, making it easier to apply two coats in one day.

 The Cons of using Universal Exterior Paints

-The most glaring weakness of universal paints is the mil thickness.
-Elastomeric and Acrylic Masonry Paints are 2-3 times thicker, which explains their poor coverage.
+The most glaring weakness of universal paints is the thickness.
+Elastomeric and acrylic masonry paints are 2-3 times thicker, which explains their poor coverage.

 Below is a short list in no particular order of excellent universal exterior paints.